johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 I originally underestimated the power of this energy.
 It’s infectious, and it brings enthusiasm to those who are learning and building in the space.

 The web3 space also has adopted an almost silly aspect to its culture.
 Memes reign supreme.

-Even the design of many of the web3 products and companies has more freedom and expression from the standard web2 marketing pages.
+Even the [design](https://curve.fi/) [of](https://abracadabra.money/) [many](https://www.convexfinance.com/) [of](https://www.sushi.com/) [the](https://sarcophagus.io/) [web3](https://moonwell.fi/) products and companies has more freedom and expression from the standard web2 marketing pages.
 It’s a refreshing change.

 ### Asymmetric upside

 Finally, I think there’s one final point that many developers today are missing.

-If you are a developer now or looking to become one, I think there is great asymmetric upside to diving into web3 now.
+If you are a developer now or looking to become one, I think there is _asymmetric upside_ to diving into web3 right now.

+If you're right, you get to ride the next wave of technological advancement.
+If you're wrong, you learned a few new skills that may or not be useful, but the odds are thinking and working in distributed systems will at a minimum be useful time spent.
-In fact, one of the reasons I gave web3 a chance was because I didn’t want to look back twenty years from now and say that I was on the edge of the next technological revolution, and I missed it.

-I wondered if there were developers who saw the rise of the internet and apps and ignored it—or thought it would never succeed, or wonder how it could ever be useful.
+In fact, one of the reasons I gave web3 a chance was because I didn’t want to look back twenty years from now and say that I was on the edge of the next technological revolution—and I missed it.
+I wondered if there were developers who saw the rise of the internet and apps and ignored it, or thought it would never succeed, or wondered how it could ever be useful.

 I don’t want to be that person for web3.